Quicr/quicr-protocol-spec/moq-arch.md

 also be used as low latency publish/subscribe system for real time systems such as messaging, gaming, and IoT.

+QuicR is pronounced something close to
+“quicker” but with more of a pirate "arrrr" at the end.

 # Contributing

 All significant discussion of development of this protocol is in the GitHub issue tracker at: ``` https://github.com/fluffy/draft-jennings-moq-arch ```

-QuicR is pronounced something close to "quicker" but with more of a pirate "arrrr" at the end.

 # Terminology